-In recent years, U.S. utilities and electric grid operators have ramped up efforts to meet clean energy goals.
-But just as they hit overdrive, a surprise turn of events: A boom in cloud computing and artificial intelligence, plus reinvigorated U.S. industrial and manufacturing growth.
-Combining those factors with building and transportation electrification, grid stakeholders are suddenly and unexpectedly confronted by a new paradigm—an era of significant electric demand growth that could strain the grid and slow the clean energy transition.
+A boom in cloud computing and artificial intelligence, plus reinvigorated U.S. industrial and manufacturing growth, combined with building and transportation electrification, have grid stakeholders suddenly and unexpectedly confronted by a new paradigm—an era of significant electric demand growth that could strain the grid.

 U.S.-wide electricity demand and summer peak demand projections relative to 2024